Trusted WordPress tutorials, when you need them most.

 WordPress is released under the open-source GPL license.
 This makes WordPress a free software.

-However, free here is used as freedom, not as free coffee.
+However, free here refers to freedom, not something like free coffee.

 This license gives anyone the freedom to download, copy, use, study, and modify the WordPress code.